mmcvey01/mcveylab-sdmmej/README.md

 `sh run_pipeline.sh test_data/polyA1Seq/PolyA1Seq_testdata.csv`

-It generates output files in a directory `PolyA1Seq_testdata_output`
+It generates output files in a directory `PolyA1Seq_testdata_output` with the following output files

 - Outputs from Hifibr processing script
 `PolyA1Seq_testdata_reclassified.csv` Same format input, but adds an “ID” column as well as a column for how the sequence was reclassified
 `PolyA1Seq_testdata_complex.txt` sequences that could not be reclassified as ins or del
 `PolyA1Seq_testdata_insertion.txt` all ins sequences